Wireless Access User Guide

 Most people notice with either kind of program is that they cause performance issues with their computers.
 These programs hog precious system resources, memory and hard disk space.
 For example, Internet Explorer might not work properly any more, your computer might hang more frequently, or your computer might slow down significantly.

-To assist in the removal and take measure against Spyware, Malware, or Adware:
+To assist in the removal and take measures against Spyware, Malware, or Adware:

 These programs are not endorsed by Methodist University and are to be installed at the users own risk.
 However, these programs are free and seem to be able to rid your computer of most Spyware/Maleware/Adware programs.
 Adaware SE Personal Edition and Malwarebytes are not a cure all, but will assist in keeping most computers from being infected.